-Smash-hit TV series Game of Thrones played a huge part in Ireland’s tourism trade last year, as it helped attract a growing number of American tourists to Ireland last year.
+Smash-hit TV series played a huge part in Ireland’s tourism trade last year, as it helped attract a growing number of American tourists to Ireland last year.

 Ireland’s tourism authority Fáilte Ireland published its 2016 ‘Tourism Facts’ for last year which showed that, while Britain is still the largest market for overseas tourism, there was a large increase in the number of people coming from further afield.

 Visitors from Britain represented 41 per cent of overseas tourists, with mainland Europe accounting for another 36 per cent last year.
 But there was an increase to 17 per cent of visitors from North America, while six per cent came from other long-haul countries.

 Fáilte Ireland’s head of research, Caeman Wall, said: “For example, this year’s Tourism Facts 2016 tells us that while Britain remains our largest source market for overseas tourism, mainland Europe is delivering more holidaymakers.